wenzel-lab/droplet_AInalysis/README.md

 The area of droplets it's calculated asumming droplets have the form of an ellipse, whichs' axis are paralel with to the x and y axis from the main picture.

-To illustrate, in green the real area, in red the error area and in yellow the area that is missed by the calculation.
+To illustrate, in the real area that is calculated, in red the error area that is calculated and in yellow the area that is missed by the calculation.

 ![Droplet error area illustration](area_illustration.png)